Climbing in Greenland

 - Ben Heason has climbed more than 8,000 routes throughout the UK, Ireland, France, Spain, Italy, Germany, Switzerland, Czech Republic, Greece, Slovenia, Jordan, Mali, Egypt, Morocco, Norway, Greenland, Canada, USA, Venezuela, Australia, New Zealand, Sweden and Thailand.

-- The article is abridged for the benefit of those readers that may not be climbing experts.
-As a highly experienced climber, Ben Heason’s original article contained grading (E6 7b, etc.) of each route, pitch, technical difficulty, types of crevice, etc. We hope our readers understand our decision and that Ben and other climbers around the globe will be able to forgive us.
+The article is abridged for the benefit of those readers that may not be climbing experts.
+As a highly experienced climber, Ben Heason’s original article contained grading (E6 7b, etc.) of each route, pitch, technical difficulty, types of the crevice, etc. We hope our readers understand our decision and that Ben and other climbers around the globe will be able to forgive us.